Vyral/base-template/_posts/2018-09-19-5-big-mistakes-buyers-make.md

 {% include youtube.html %}

 Buying a home isn’t easy.
 There are plenty of mistakes that can be made throughout the process.
-Not knowing how much they can afford is a big one.
+Not knowing how much you can afford is a big one.

 **Additionally, not realizing that the wrong mortgage can cost thousands of dollars in needless expenses is another big mistake.** You’ll need to look beyond a standard 30-year mortgage and investigate other options that are available.